wallix/awless-templates/README.md

 Run it locally with: `awless run repo:create_public_subnet -v`

-### Create readonly role for instance
+### Create readonly role for resource
- Create a AWS role that that an EC2 instance case assume (retrieve the account id with `awless whoami`)
+ Create a AWS role that applies on a resource (retrieve the account id with `awless whoami`)

 ```sh